Long-range Wi-Fi: Peru

 Loreto, in the jungle region of Peru, is the location of the longest Wi-Fi-based multihop network in the world.
-This network has been implemented by the Rural Telecommunications Research Group of the Pontificia Universidad Católica del Perú (GTR PUCP).
+This network has been implemented by the Rural Telecommunications Research Group of the Pontificia Universidad Católica del Perú (GTR PUCP) in collaboration with the EHAS Foundation.
 The Wi-Fi chain goes through many small villages and takes seventeen hops to cover the whole distance.
 It begins in Cabo Pantoja's Health Post and finishes at downtown Iquitos.
 Its length is about 445 km.
 The intervention zone was established in the lowland jungle with elevations under 500 meters (1600') above sea level.
 It is a flat zone and for this reason GTR PUCP installed towers with an average height of 80 meters (260').